tdauth/wowr/README.md

 The file [Freelancer.ai](./wowr.w3x/war3mapImported/Freelancer.ai) is imported into the map whenever it is updated.
 It contains a very basic freelancer AI for computer players.

-### Professions

-Every AI is assigned their professions automatically and the crafted items are added to the hero's inventory automatically as well like the hero would craft them.

 ## Custom Systems